Eureka RapidClean Pro Review

-Unfortunately, the only real option for storage for the RapidClean is to use a hanging mount.
+Unfortunately, the only real storage option for the RapidClean is to use a hanging mount.
 There isn't a way to fold or balance the vacuum to get it to stand upright, though you can prop it against a counter or other piece of furniture using the Easy Rest feature if you don't want to mount it for hanging.
-This feature is a notch in the back of the canister that allows the vacuum to stand up without sliding or falling.
+This feature is a conveniently designed notch in the back of the canister that allows the vacuum to hook onto furniture without sliding or falling.

 Hard Surface Cleaning

 Our next set of evaluations rated and ranked each of these products on how well they cleaned up various messes from hard surfaces.
-We used rice, oats, cereal, pet hair, and flour on a section of hardwood laminate floor for this test, with the RapidClean, delivering a score just above average.
+We used rice, oats, cereal, pet hair, and flour on a section of hardwood laminate floor for this test, with the RapidClean, delivering an unexpected, above-average score, as mostly more expensive models offer above-average performance on hard surfaces.

-This vacuum performed decently in our rice test.
+This vacuum performed effectively in our rice test.
 It collected the bulk of the grains on the first forward pass but didn't seem to clean all that well on the backward pass — a final forward pass was needed to clean up the mess thoroughly.
-We appreciate that barely any rice flung out of the path of the vacuum as it cleaned.
+We appreciated that very little rice flung out of the path of the vacuum as it cleaned.

-The RapidClean did a bit better with flour, collecting most of it on the first pass and even cleaning in the cracks between boards.
+The RapidClean did better with flour, collecting most of it on the first pass and cleaning the cracks between boards.
 It didn't do much when running perpendicular to the cracks but did much better when cleaning in a parallel direction.

 This vacuum also did very well with Cheerios and pet hair.
-It cleaned up most Cheerios without crushing them and got all of the pet hair without too much issue.
+It cleaned up most Cheerios without crushing them and got all of the pet hair without issue.
 Performance dropped slightly with oats, as it was much more likely to fling them to the side but still delivered an above-average performance.

 Ease of Use